kirilltitov/FDBSwift/README.md

 let string: String = try future.wait()
 ```

+Of course, in most cases it's much easier and cleaner to just pass `commit: true` argument into `set(key:value:commit:)` method (or its siblings), and it will do things for you.

 ### Debugging

 If FDB doesn't kickstart properly and you're unsure on what's happening, you may enable verbose mode which prints useful debug info to `stdout`: